TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Abstract

 \section{Abstract}

-In this paper, we highlight a \textit{task-data orchestration} abstraction that supports a range of distributed applications, including graph processing and key-value stores.
-Given a batch of tasks each requesting one or more data items, where both tasks and data are distributed across multiple machines, each task must get co-located with its target data (by moving tasks and/or data) and executed.
-We present \ourname, an efficient and scalable orchestration framework featuring a simple application developer interface. \ourname employs a distributed push-pull technique, leveraging the bidirectional flow of both tasks and data to achieve scalable load balance across machines even under highly skewed data requests (data hot spots), with minimal communication overhead.
-Experimental results show that \ourname achieves up to $2.7\times$ speedup over existing distributed scheduling baselines.

-Building on \ourname, we present \ourgraph, a distributed graph processing system for general graph problems, demonstrating the effectiveness of the underlying framework.
-We design three families of implementation techniques to fully leverage the execution flow provided by \ourname.
-Experimental results show that \ourgraph achieves an average speedup of $4.1\times$ over the best prior open-source distributed graph systems for general graph processing.
+We introduce a task-data orchestration abstraction that supports a range of distributed applications.
+Given a batch of \textit{lambda} tasks each requesting a data item, where both tasks and data are distributed across multiple machines, each task must be co-located with its target data (by moving tasks and/or data) and then executed.
+We present TD-Orch, an efficient lambda-task-centric orchestration framework for low-overhead load balancing with a simple interface for application developers.
+TD-Orch employs a distributed push-pull technique, leveraging the bidirectional flow of both tasks and data to achieve load balance across machines even under highly skewed access patterns, with low communication overhead.
+Experimental results on key-value stores show that TD-Orch achieves up to $2.8\times$ speedup over existing distributed scheduling baselines.
+Building on TD-Orch, we present TDO-GP, a distributed graph processing system with $4.1\times$ average speedup over state-of-the-art open-source distributed graph systems for general graph processing.